‘Heroes and trailblazers’: more remarkable photographs from the National Museum of African American History and Culture

-Charles Frank Bolden, Jr. was the 12th Administrator of NASA, a retired United States Marine Corps Major General, and a former NASA astronaut.
-He was the first African American to head NASA on a permanent basis.
-Bolden is also the virtual host of the Shuttle Launch Experience attraction at Kennedy Space Center.
+Charles F. Bolden Jr., was the administrator of NASA, a retired United States Marine Corps Major General, and former NASA astronaut.
+He was the first African American to head the agency on a permanent basis.